new-eco-people/EcoAppv1/ReadMe.md

 *   Backend which is `http://localhost:5000`.
 *   Nginx Which is `http://localhost`.

 Nginx connects directly to both the backend and the frontend.
-You can connect to the backend api via `localhost:5000/api` or `localhost/api` but its is recommended to use `localhost/api` and all react app api calls should follow this convention for development.
+You can connect to the backend api via `localhost:5000/api` or `localhost/api` but its is recommended to use `localhost/api` and all react/Angular app api calls should follow this convention for development.
 In Production, the api in the react app should be set to `/api`.

 To view all the api documentation simple go to `localhost/api/docs` and it will be shown thanks to Swagger.